 All of these feature contests are live on ITV Racing including some of the biggest stars and Cheltenham runners today.
 All horse racing fans should enjoy Grade 1 action from the Festival featuring superstar racehorses.

-Some 26 Cheltenham horses feature among initial Champion Chase entries this year.
+Some 24 Cheltenham horses feature among initial Champion Chase entries this year.
 That is up on previous recent seasons with the two-mile division apparently reaching a crossroads between generations.
-At the first forfeit stage, six horses defected.

 There are now six Grade 1 novice hurdles or chases at the Cheltenham Festival.
 While these relatively inexperienced horses at either discipline have the option of running in the handicaps, top-class ones often try and prove their credentials in the following: